-A programmable external voltage source may be used to provide software control of the overhead.
+A programmable external voltage source may be used to provide software control of the overhead voltage.
+A potential application of this feature is to increase overhead during test access to accommodate higher voltage test signals.
 The rate of change of the overhead voltage may be controlled by use of a single external capacitor at the CF1 node.
 If the rate of change is uncontrolled, there may be audible noise associated with this transition.
 Design equations for this feature are given in the dc Characteristics section of this data sheet.